Office of the Federal Register (OFR)

 To All Federal agencies:

-As explained in the OFR notice that published October 3, 2023 (88 FR 68157) agencies without appropriations who wish to submit a document to the OFR during an appropriations lapse must attach an exception letter to the document which states that publication in the Federal Register is necessary to safeguard human life, protect property, or provide other emergency services consistent with the performance of functions and services excepted under the Antideficiency Act.
+As explained in the Office of the Federal Register (OFR) notice that published March 13, 2025 (90 FR 11999) html | pdf , an agency wishing to transmit a document to the OFR during an appropriations lapse must attach an exception letter to the document which provides justification and certifies that publication in the Federal Register is necessary for one of the following reasons:

 For more information (and for letter templates), visit our Government Shutdown FAQs page.

-The OFR may suspend the regular three-day publication schedule to permit a limited number of exempt personnel to process documents submitted during an appropriations lapse.
+The OFR may suspend the regular three-day publication schedule to permit a limited number of exempt personnel to process documents transmitted during an appropriations lapse.
 Agency officials will be informed as to the schedule for filing and publishing individual documents should an appropriations lapse occur.

 For questions related to this bulletin not covered by our FAQs, contact our Legal Affairs and Policy Staff at fedreg.legal@nara.gov.